-Figure 54.
+Figure 55.
 Example Erase Command

 In this example, command code = 0x87 and data byte = 0x0A.
+Note that it is necessary to wait at least 35 ms for the page era

-Note that it is necessary to wait at least 35 ms for the page erase operation to complete before executing the next I^2C command.
+Note that it is necessary to wait at least 35 ms for the page erase operation to complete before executing the next I2C command.